-These benefits are contrary to many anabolic steroids which reduce collagen production and accelerate aging.
+These benefits are contrary to many anabolic steroids, which we have found to reduce collagen production and accelerate aging.

-Users may not only look visibly younger — but also feel it on HGH, displaying higher energy levels due to its effect on carbohydrate metabolism and spiking of blood glucose.
+Users may not only look visibly younger — but also feel it on HGH, with our patients typically displaying higher energy levels, due to HGH’s effect on carbohydrate metabolism and its spiking of blood glucose.

 HGH also increases cognitive ability, due to growth hormone receptors being expressed in brain regions including the cerebral cortex, choroid plexus and hippocampus (2).